abentele/PhotosExporter/Readme.md

 March 2018, Andreas Bentele

+# !!!
+Currently not maintained !!!

+Maintaining this project is currently interrupted, because of unresolved API issues (see discussion in https://github.com/abentele/PhotosExporter/issues/6).
+There is a fork of this project (https://github.com/photossync/PhotosSync), which was used to evaluate things, but is not production ready.

 # PhotosExporter

 This is a headless program (with command line interface) to export all photos of the macOS Photos library to a filesystem folder.
 Like Apple's Time Machine, it backup's the data in folders containing full backups, while using hard links to minimize disk usage.